microsoft/TOXIGEN/README.md

-# TOXIGEN: Controlling Language Models to Generate Implicit and Adversarial Toxicity
+# ToxiGen: Controlling Language Models to Generate Implicit and Adversarial Toxicity
-This is the official repository for [ToxiGen: Controlling Language Models to Generate Implicit and Adversarial Toxicity](https://arxiv.org/abs/2030.12345), ACL 2022.
+This is the research release for [ToxiGen: Controlling Language Models to Generate Implicit and Adversarial Toxicity](https://arxiv.org/abs/2030.12345).
-It includes two components: a large scale dataset containing implicitly toxic and benign sentences mentioning 13 minority groups, and a tool to stress test a given off the shelf toxicity classifier.
+It includes two components: a large scale dataset containing implicitly toxic and benign sentences mentioning 13 minority groups, and a tool to stress test a given off-the-shelf toxicity classifier.
 The dataset is generated using a large language model (GPT3).
-Classifiers trained on the dataset learn to detect subtle toxicity that includes no slurs or profanity.
+It is intended to be used for training classifiers that learn to detect subtle toxicity that includes no slurs or profanity.
+The data, methods and trained checkpoint released with this work are intended to be used for research purposes only.

 This repository includes two methods for generating new sentences given a large scale pretrained language model (e.g., GPT3) and an off the shelf classifier:
 - **Demonstration-Based Prompting**, where a language model is used to create more data given human provided prompts across different minority groups.